superdesk/web-publisher/docs/contributing/code/security.rst

    * credits.
 #.
 Send the patch and the announcement to the reporter for review;
 #.
 Apply the patch to all maintained versions of Superdesk Web Publisher;
 #.
-Package new versions for all affected versions;
+Package new releases for all affected versions;
 #.
 Publish the post on the official Superdesk Web Publisher `blog`_

 .. note::

-    Releases that include security issues should not be done on Saturday or Sunday, except if the vulnerability has been publicly posted.
+    Releases that include security issues should not be made on a Saturday or Sunday, except if the vulnerability has been publicly posted.

 .. note::